 - UK racecourses and Irish Racecourses generally show prices in fractional odds, where decimal odds are known to be more American and European

-- With the growth of Betfair exchange in the UK, many punters become familiar to the decimal odds platform.
+- With the growth of Betfair exchange in the UK, many punters become familiar with the decimal odds platform.

 Summary of Betting Odds Overview